smaclell/smaclell.github.io/_drafts/what-is-your-rollback-plan.md

 tags: deployments rollback
 ---
 Are you afraid of your deployments?
-Dread that moment when you hear your fellow employee deploying new code and they utter the phrase "oh no, this isn't good".
+Dread that moment when you hear your fellow employee deploying new code and they utter the phrase "oh no, this isn't good"?
 It doesn't have to be this way.

 Perhaps the best way to reduce the fear of deployments is to have a good rollback plan.
-This is never a silver bullet but can take the heat out of deployments that go poorly.
+This is never a silver bullet but it can take the heat out of deployments that go poorly.
 If you don't have a rollback plan people will do very silly things to get the system up and running again.
-This means cutting corners that may completely invalidate any testing you did for your application or make any outage worst.
+This means cutting corners that may completely invalidate any testing you did for your application or make any outage worse.

 <a href="https://www.flickr.com/photos/rudolf_schuba/153225000" style="display: inline" title="UNIX - Server Photo by Rudolf Schuba used under Creative Commons from Flickr">
 	<img src="https://c1.staticflickr.com/1/44/153225000_698c62c38a_z.jpg?zz=1" width="640" height="480" alt="Programming at an old UNIX Server alone in an attic">